PA schools allowing more sports fans after court ruling

 “If schools decide to increase the 25/250 limits, they should exercise caution and good judgment in setting numbers for attendance at indoor and outdoor sports,” wrote the PIAA’s executive director, Robert Lombardi.

-House Republicans, meanwhile, scheduled an override vote Wednesday on Wolf’s veto of a bill that gives school districts the sole ability to make decisions on sports, including whether and how many spectators to allow.
-If it passes, the Senate would also have to vote to override.
+House Republicans lost an override vote Wednesday on Wolf’s veto of a bill that would have given school boards the ability to make decisions on sports and extracurricular activities, including whether and how many spectators to allow.
+It had passed the House earlier this month with 150 “yes” votes, but the override tally, 130-71, fell slightly short of the required supermajority.

+During floor debate, Minority Leader Frank Dermody warned that it's “folly" to act like the coronavirus is going away.

+“This is about politics,” said Dermody, D-Allegheny.
+“This is not about the safety of our children.
+It's not about the welfare of student-athletes.”

+Rep. Anita Kulik, D-Allegheny, said a high school athlete in her district suffered a broken arm last week, but the child's parents were not at the game.

+“We hold parents responsible for the well-being of their children,” Kulik said.
+“I wholeheartedly believe that parents have inherent rights to be where their children are.”

-Democratic lawmakers have shied away from defying a veto by Wolf, and Wolf has not lost an override vote since he became governor.
+Although Democrats are in the minority in the House and Senate, Wolf has not lost an override vote since he became governor.

 At a news conference Tuesday, Wolf said he monitored attendance at football games last weekend -- days after the judge’s ruling -- and said “there were very few schools, if any, that had big, big crowds at their events.”
 He surmised that people “self-regulated” and stayed away to avoid crowds.

-Schools can “safely work spectators at events," said Holly Farnese, executive director of the Pennsylvania State Athletic Directors Association.
+Holly Farnese, executive director of the Pennsylvania State Athletic Directors Association, said schools can safely host spectators.

 Athletic directors don’t want to go against the governor, she said, but “it’s really tough to tell parents they can’t come and watch their children play."